 - Category - Automatically applies the selected Tracking Category to all lines on the bill

 - Number of Days Credit - Select a number of days from the bill date (or from End Of Month) to automatically populate a due date on the bill.
 Note that this will only apply if no due date is extracted from the bill itself

 Depending on your accounting software, you will have different options to the above.

->

-> In this same section, you can set a specific approver to a supplier.
-For example, If I want Gavin in my company to be the only one that approves anything from my Coca Cola supplier, in that approver box, i can select Gavin.
+In this same section, you can set a specific approver to a supplier.
+For example, If I want Sean in my company to be the only one that approves anything from my Coca Cola supplier, in that approver box, I can select Sean.

->

-> Once these are set, any bill sent in from a previously mapped supplier will go straight to the Approval tab with these defaults in place.
+Once these are set, any bill sent in from a previously mapped supplier will go straight to the Approval tab with these defaults in place.